-Nonprofit organizations may have some small advantages over them, but over time it is not clear that they remain in the competition, thus we can say that small Things can lose the organization wildly
+Nonprofit organizations may have some small advantages over them, but over time it is not clear that they remain in the competition, thus we can say that small things can lose the organization wildly

-According to the situation, the local decision will change and the organization will also change the procedures and procedures of rules and regulations, equal rights of the workers so that the workers work secretly.
+According to the situation, the local decision will change and the organization will also change the procedures and procedures of rules and regulations, and equal rights of the workers so that the workers work secretly.

 How to make sure ethical behavior